Zeus0891/Nov15Zeus/docs/modules/invoice/Invoice_Module_Updates.md

 ## ✅ FINAL CERTIFICATION

-**AUDIT CERTIFICATION**: The Invoice module has successfully completed comprehensive deep audit and is certified **PRODUCTION-READY** for immediate deployment in the Nov15Zeus ERP platform.
+**AUDIT CERTIFICATION**: The Invoice module has successfully completed comprehensive deep audit and is certified **PRODUCTION-READY** for immediate deployment in the BeeSmart Pro ERP platform.

 **NEXT STEPS**: Proceed to next module development with confidence that Invoice module provides a solid foundation for revenue cycle management.